 Plantar warts can be unsightly and painful.
-But Karen Wasserman, DPM, in Dallas, Texas, provides the care you need to get rid of your warts because over-the-counter warts removers may not be enough to resolve the problem.
-Dr. Wasserman has medical-grade topical treatments to clear up warts quickly and performs simple in-office procedures to remove even the most stubborn warts.
-Call Dr. Wasserman and her team to schedule an appointment, or book online today.
+But North Dallas Podiatrist provides the care you need to get rid of your warts because over-the-counter warts removers may not be enough to resolve the problem.
+North Dallas Podiatrist has medical-grade topical treatments to clear up warts quickly and performs simple in-office procedures to remove even the most stubborn warts.
+Call our team to schedule an appointment, or book online today.

 Human papillomavirus (HPV) causes warts.
 HPV is a common infection that spreads easily.
 A particular strain of HPV causes plantar warts – warts that develop on the bottom of your feet.